How to Make German Cheesecake

-This post contains affiliate links, which means I make a small commission at no extra cost to you.
+This post contains affiliate links, which means I make a small commission at no extra cost to youYou can read my full disclosure.

-What is German cheesecake?
+How is German cheesecake different from American cheesecake?

 While American cheesecake is traditionally made with cream cheese, German cheesecake is made with quark.
-Quark is a soft fresh cheese, similar to ricotta or cottage cheese.
+Quark is a fresh, soft cheese, similar to ricotta or cottage cheese.

 Other than that the ingredients are very similar to ingredients in American cheesecake.